-An oasis of calm after the distance between the Popocatepetl and Tehuacan was not really beautiful landscaped, one industry after another.
+An oasis of calm after the route between the Popocatepetl and Tehuacan was not really beautifully landscaped, one industry after another.
 Parking space in the middle of cactus forest, toilet and cold shower are located in the cabanas 50 feet below.
 100 pesos per person / night.

 Why?
 By checking in after you’ve visited a place you let others know this place is still functional.
 You can also add or correct any information.

 amazing place, 100PpP, worth every penny, huge area, nice views, some mosquitos, Toilette, cold shower, waste bins, big rig friendly, 90PpP if you like a guided walk, quite place, one of the bests sides in mexico so farReport Check-In

 We spend a very quiet and peaceful night here.
 Yes, the caretaker is a bit grumpy - but I think he has a bit of a speech impairment and comes across more ill-tempered than he actually is.
 After he directed us to our spot we didn't see him again and since we were the only ones camping, we had a very quiet night.
 Access was fine with our big rig (9m long, 3.65m high)Report Check-In

 Not recomendable, neither showers nor toilets are working.
 Therefore 90 pesos are way to much.
 Also the stuff is just friendly to people renting a casita, Campers are people 2. class.